 For the Consumer

-Applies to methohexital: injection solution reconstituted, intravenous solution prefilled syringe
+Applies to methohexital: injectable powder for injection, intravenous solution

 For Healthcare Professionals

-Applies to methohexital: intravenous powder for injection, intravenous solution
+Applies to methohexital: injectable powder for injection, intravenous powder for injection, intravenous solution

-Psychiatric side effects have included emergence delirium, restlessness, and anxiety, especially in the presence of postoperative pain.[Ref]
+Frequency not reported: Emergence delirium, restlessness, and anxiety (especially in the presence of postoperative pain)[Ref]

 More about Brevital Sodium (methohexital)